rampage445/Fashion-Recommender-System/README.md

 # The model training, web scraping scripts are available in the assets folder

+# This project was actually written 2 years ago.
+So, back then Lambda(Tensorflow) was used in the model architecture.Now, it has been depricated and I replaced it with AbsLayer

 ## The free template Ashion was used alongside Django backend.
 The backend simply queries the model with the search queries and based on that the model generates a list of items that are going to be recommended.

 # Model architecture